MasterSkepticista/MasterSkepticista.github.io/_posts/2024-08-27-graphsearch.md

 ## Breadth-First Search

 A natural modification to DFS could be made on candidate selection.
-In fact, all the search algorithms we will see today are merely intelligent ways of 'choosing where to search'.

-Instead of going down the rabbit-hole on a single vertex, what if we first explore all vertices available at a given level?
+In fact, graph search algorithms like A* and Dijkstra are merely intelligent ways of 'choosing where to search'.
+For BFS, instead of going down the rabbit-hole on a single vertex, what if we first explore all vertices available at a given level?

 > Tip: Run this in a notebook for an auto-updating plot.